dstrn-xyz/docs/frontend/spa-router.md

 <a name="persistent-scripts"></a>

-### persistent scripts
+### initial page load and persistent scripts

-scripts that need to survive navigation cycles use the `type="text/dspa"` attribute. these scripts are not executed during the initial page load. instead, they are picked up and executed by the router after the dom is ready and the websocket connection is established. they receive the same scoped apis as regular scripts.
+for standard page views and swapped content, you can write regular `<script>` tags. all inline and external scripts inside swapped regions are automatically managed and scoped by the router.

+on the very first full page load (hard refresh or initial visit), the browser runs standard `<script>` tags immediately in global scope before `dstrn` finishes initializing. if you have a layout script that needs to wait until the websocket connection is established and run inside the managed scope from initial boot, mark it with `type="text/dspa"`.

 ```html
 <script type="text/dspa">